CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

  - 8GB RAM
  - 2 vCPU’s with 4 cores each
- - Microsoft Windows Server 2016 Base
+ - Microsoft Windows Server 2016 or 2019 Base

 The application is fairly lightweight on processor and memory use.
 However, when importing results, the usage will spike.
 Our recommendation would be to conduct importing off hours and then the functionality of the application will not be hindered during business hours.